 *1 – Which One Holds Pro-Sized or Gripped Bodies?

-The original Kiboko backpack was designed with telephoto lens use and safaris in mind, so it shouldn’t come as much of a surprise that this is where it holds its main advantage against the Kiboko City Commuter.
-Outside the ability to hold a longer lens and larger camera body, the Kiboko 16L V2.0 falls short of the new City Commuter model in a few areas.
-The City Commuter can hold a larger laptop, has a dedicated tablet sleeve, an RFID blocking passport pocket, a hidden Apple AirTag pocket, a roller bag attachment strap, an optional waist strap and more ways to carry a tripod.
+The original Kiboko backpack was designed with telephoto lens use and safaris in mind, so it shouldn’t be surprising that this is where it holds its main advantage against the Kiboko City Commuter.
+Outside the ability to hold a longer lens and larger camera body, the Kiboko 16L+ V2.0 falls short of the new City Commuter model in a few areas.
+The City Commuter can hold a larger laptop, has a dedicated tablet sleeve, an RFID-blocking passport pocket, a hidden Apple AirTag pocket, a roller bag attachment strap, an optional waist strap, and more ways to carry a tripod.

 A camera bag this good, with this many unique features, deserves your attention.
 Every inch of this pack has been meticulously considered, and the result is as close to a perfect camera bag as I have ever seen.
 If you’re looking to carry a laptop, tablet, a couple of cameras and a few smaller lenses up to 70-200mm in length, this should be at the top of your list.